john8675309/tvdvr/README.md

 ```
 edit the variables if you followed the above steps probably not much will need to be configured except for where you want to ssh to and the id_rsa key

-After this last thing to do would be to configure schedules direct: https://schedulesdirect.org/
+After this next thing to do would be to configure schedules direct: https://schedulesdirect.org/
 you probably shoudn't run this a root so when you run this command do it as a user NOT as root (You have been warned)
 ```
 tv_grab_na_dd  --configure